 Adobe Experience Manager (AEM) Assets supports multilingual workflows to translate binaries, metadata, and tags for digital assets into multiple locales and to manage the translated assets.
 For details, see Multilingual Assets.

-For efficient management of assets to ensure that different translated versions stay synchronized, create language copies of assets before running translation workflows.
+For efficient management of assets and to ensure that different translated versions stay synchronized, create language copies of assets before running translation workflows.

 A language copy of an asset or a group of assets is a language sibling (or a version of the asset(s) in a cognate language) with a similar content hierarchy.